© 2009-2019 William Frank | Tuckford Bunny Press | Selden, NY |

 with no message to the forward towns

-who I will have to hear in prayer forlorn and impassive
+who I will have to hear in prayer remote and impassive

-and lay in My grave the hollow and the sound.
+and be through My grave the heartache and the sound.

 The postilion and his tigers disappear to a tone.